UCF/CM-Custom-Email-Template/readme.md

 3. Test your email in Litmus.
 Rinse and repeat Step 2 until your email looks acceptable in all desired clients.

 ## Wishlist/TODOs
-- Test the 'test-litmus' and 'test-ses' gulp tasks; theoretically the code should work but they haven't been run yet.
 - Wrap this code in a Yeoman generator
+- Litmus and SES integration
 - S3 integration?